Applicants can become an Oregon Notary Public by taking the following steps:

 What should I do if I move or change my name?

-What is the process to renew my Notary Public commission?
+What is the process for renewing my Notary Public commission?

 Renewal applications and exams should be submitted no earlier than 30 days before the commission expiration date.